Welcome to the world of iQsonics where sound and neuroscience come together for health, education and fun.

 Director of Science

-Hayoung is Professor of Music Therapy and Director of ORU (Oral Roberts University) Music Therapy clinic.
+Hayoung is Professor of Music Therapy and Director of Music Therapy Clinic at Oral Roberts University (ORU).
 She is also a board-certified, neurologic music therapist (NMT Fellow) and current member of the American Music Therapy Association (AMTA).
 Her Ph.D. degree in Music Education from the University of Miami is based on her dissertation“The Effect of Developmental Speech-Language Training through Music in Speech Production in Children with Autism Spectrum Disorders,”published by Jessica Kingsley Publishers, London, UK.